mohit355/mohit355/README.md

-- 🔭 I’m currently Associate Software Developer at MAQ Software.
+- 🔭 I’m currently a final year student looking for oppurtunity.
 - 🌱 I’m am a ReactJs Developer with knowledge of MERN.
 - 👨‍💻 All of my projects are available at [My GitHub](https://github.com/mohit355)
-- 📝 I regulary write articles on [DEV](https://dev.to/mohit355)
 - 💬 Ask me about **Node.js, React & Open Source**
 - 📫 How to reach me **mohitraj772002@gmail.com**
-- ⚡ Fun fact **Tea over anything && Dark is better than light**

 ### Tech Stack